Understanding AuDHD: When ADHD and Autism Overlap

 Wanting freedom and spontaneity but also needing structure and predictability.

-Caring deeply, feeling intensely, and needing more downtime than others seem to.
+Caring deeply, feeling everything, and needing more downtime than others seem to.

-For some, these patterns were hidden behind years of coping.
-They learned to mask — to perform social ease, to stay busy, to keep up appearances.
-On the outside, they might seem fine; on the inside, they’re exhausted.
+For some, these patterns were hidden under years of coping.
+They learned to mask, to perform social ease, to stay busy, to keep up appearances.
+On the outside they might seem fine.
+On the inside they’re often tired to the bone.

 Why It’s Often Missed

-ADHD and autism show up differently in adults, especially in women and AFAB (assigned female at birth) individuals.
-Many were never seen clearly as kids.
-They adapted, overachieved, or withdrew — anything to manage the mismatch between their needs and the world’s expectations.
+ADHD and autism can look different in adults, especially in women and people who were socialized to “hold it together.”
+Many were never recognized as kids.
+They adapted however they could—sometimes by overachieving, sometimes by pulling back—just trying to manage the mismatch between their needs and the world around them.

-Eventually, the strategies stop working.
-Burnout, anxiety, and self-doubt creep in.
-That’s often when people finally begin to ask, “Could this be ADHD?
+Eventually those coping strategies stop working.
+Burnout creeps in.
+Anxiety grows.
+That’s often when people begin to ask, “Could this be ADHD?
 Autism?
-Both?”
+Maybe both?”

 Finding Language for Your Experience

-Discovering that you might be AuDHD doesn’t mean labeling yourself; it means finding language for how your mind naturally works.
-It can be the first step toward compassion — realizing there was never anything “wrong” with you, just parts of you that were misunderstood or unsupported.
+Discovering that you might be AuDHD isn’t about labeling yourself.
+It’s about finding words that explain how your mind naturally works.
+It’s often the first step toward compassion—realizing there was never anything “wrong” with you, only parts of you that were misunderstood or unsupported.

-If this idea resonates, a professional assessment can help clarify what’s going on.
-That clarity often opens doors — to accommodations, to better self-care, and to more ease in your daily life.
+If this feels familiar, an assessment can help clarify what’s going on.
+That kind of clarity can open doors to accommodations, better self-care, and a greater sense of ease in daily life.

 Learning More

-If you’d like to explore this further, these two resources offer thoughtful introductions:
+If you’d like to explore this further, these two resources are thoughtful places to start:

-Neurodivergent Insights compares ADHD and autism traits side by side in a clear, compassionate way.
+Neurodivergent Insights compares ADHD and autism traits side by side in a way that feels both clear and kind.

-Embrace Autism provides an accessible overview of AuDHD and what it can feel like in daily life.
+Embrace Autism offers an accessible introduction to what AuDHD can look and feel like in everyday life.

 A Gentle Closing Thought